mathiasbynens/punycode.js/docs/README.md

 <!-- div -->

-### <a id="Punycode.toASCII" href="https://github.com/bestiejs/punycode.js/blob/master/punycode.js#L494" title="View in source">`Punycode.toASCII(domain)`</a>
+### <a id="Punycode.toASCII" href="https://github.com/bestiejs/punycode.js/blob/master/punycode.js#L516" title="View in source">`Punycode.toASCII(domain)`</a>
 Converts a Unicode string representing a domain name to Punycode.
-Only the non-ASCII parts of the domain name will be converted, i.e. it doesn’t matter if you call it with a domain that’s already in ASCII.
+Only the non-ASCII parts of the domain name will be converted, i.e. it doesn't matter if you call it with a domain that's already in ASCII.
 [&#9650;][1]

 #### Arguments